Nagrom101/UnrealShaderCompilerProject/README.md

 System Shock 2023 setup :

-1. Download UE4SS and install it into the system shock folder
+1 : Download UE4SS and install it into the system shock binaries folder ( where the exe is )

-2. You must set the version in UE4SS-settings.ini , for system shock it is as follows :
+You must set the version in UE4SS-settings.ini , for system shock it is as follows :

 [EngineVersionOverride]